 Enter the cleaning checklist that has rocked my world… the Motivated Moms Checklist.

-I knew going into this year I would need a cleaning system that would break down the cleaning tasks into small bite sized chunks that I could do every day.
-Gone where my scheduled cleaning days instead I needed to do a little bit of cleaning every day to keep the house in order.
+I need a cleaning system that breaks down the cleaning tasks into small bite-sized chunks that I can do every day.
+Scheduled cleaning days are not an option in this season instead, I needed to do a little bit of cleaning every day to keep the house in order.

 I had tried what I thought was a similar checklist and it left me feeling defeated and overwhelmed.
 Much as I didn’t like the idea of cleaning, I didn’t like the idea of someone else telling me when I should clean.

 But the Motivated Moms Checklist is different.

-It’s graceful, flexible and manageable.
+It’s graceful, flexible, and manageable.

-It’s setup to include daily tasks, such as laundry, run and empty the dishwasher, clean the kitchen counters and other small tasks to help keep the main areas cleaned and clutter free.
+It’s set up to include daily tasks, such as laundry, run and empty the dishwasher, clean the kitchen counters and other small tasks to help keep the main areas cleaned and clutter free.

-What I love about this cleaning checklist is that is also encourages family members to pitch in.
-My oldest two, who are only four and three, have simple chores such as putting their clothes in the hamper, making their beds, putting their plates in the sink, and helping me with other various tasks around the home.
+My kids are currently ages 4 to 8 so we have a range of simple chores such as putting their clothes in the hamper, making their beds, putting their plates in the sink, and helping me with other various tasks around the home.

 How Do I Use My Motivated Moms Checklist?